m1k3l4/bazinga/README.md

 ### Validator Testing

-* I have tested my website with two tools:
+* I have tested my website with three tools:

 - HTML: I have used W3C validator for HTML, [W3C validator](https://validator.w3.org/) and I have found no error;